Art college – the best time of your life, or a complete nightmare

 No disrespect to art colleges but they are almost all thieves.
 At portfolio submission time to cover the cost of handling your portfolio, plus for sending to your second and third choice art institution, they require a fee of, what is it now, 50, 60, 100 quid?
 They receive how many applicants?
 2000 x £50 = £100 000.

 In return for a cursory glance at your work, you will be accepted or turned down.
 No feedback or advice.
 Any passing to second or third choice institutions does not happen.
-The vast majority of colleges are not interested in second or third choice students.
 They can argue they are underfunded, but it is immoral to take money from the pockets of the people you are rejecting to pay for the tiny minority you are accepting.

 Those who can’t do… often teach art very badly

 Art teachers.
 They know their stuff.
 Well maybe some of them do.
 Communication skills?
 Empathy?
 An ability to spot different students are at different places on their artistic journey?
 An understanding of which students need a kick up the backside, and which need some kind words of encouragement?
 An interest in teaching the whole class, not just their favourites – the ones that remind them of their younger, beautiful selves.
 An ability to hit on 19 year old students, despite being well into their forties, fifties, sixties, hello Operation Yewtree, how can I help you… Let’s put it this way, it’s not that hard to become an art tutor at an art college, but I suspect it is very, very hard to get kicked out.

 So you may have picked up a little bitterness in this article.
 I was ‘asked to leave’ Gray’s School of Art in 1988.
 The head of graphic design Ian Cargill (the only graphic design tutor) had taken an instant dislike to me, and seemed determined to remind me whenever he got the opportunity that he hadn’t changed his opinion throughout my short time in his class.
 I was far from perfect, but I was then, as I am now, a graphic designer.